syncfusion-content/blazor-docs/blazor/file-manager/how-to/add-custom-tool-bar.md

 # Adding Custom Item to Toolbar in Blazor FileManager Component

-The toolbar items can be customized using the `ToolbarSettings` API and `ToolbarItemClicked` events.
+The toolbar items can be customized using the `ToolbarSettings` API and `ToolbarCreated` events.

 The following example shows adding a custom item in the toolbar.
 The new toolbar button is added using `ToolbarSettings`.
-The event is used to add an `ToolbarItemClicked` event handler to the new toolbar button.
+The `ToolbarCreated` event is used to add an extra properties for the new toolbar button.

 ```cshtml